milesmcc/personal/README.md

 There are two gotchas:

-* On a portfolio page, if there is a tag with the same name as the portfolio page itself, it will list that content at the bottom under "related content"

 * Certain tag pages redirect to other pages.
 I set these up usually for tags that correspond to projects; for example, the "shynet" tab.

 * Portfolio projects should _not_ be tagged as themselves; that is, the portfolio project "Shynet" should _not_ have the "Shynet" tag.